basakbozkurt/basakbozkurt.github.io/_pages/about.md

 ---
 ## 📣 Participate in a Study on Fact-Checking and AI

-I’m conducting a research study at the **Oxford Internet Institute**, University of Oxford, to better understand how fact-checkers use artificial intelligence (AI), especially generative AI tools such as ChatGPT, in their work.
+We are conducting a research study at the **Oxford Internet Institute**, University of Oxford, to better understand how fact-checkers use artificial intelligence (AI), especially generative AI tools such as ChatGPT, in their work.

 ### 🕒 What to Expect
 - A **45-minute online interview** in English
 - Share your experiences and views on using AI in fact-checking
-- Completely voluntary and confidential

 ### 🎯 Why Participate?
-By taking part, you'll help us understand the current fact-checking landscape—its challenges, needs, and transformation.
-Your insights will help shape better tools and systems to support your work.
+By participating, you will help us gain a deeper understanding of the current fact- checking landscape: its challenges, needs, and ongoing transformation.
+We hope the insights we gather will contribute to shaping future tools and systems that better support your work.

-### 🎁 Compensation
-As a token of appreciation, participants will receive a **small compensation**.

 👉 **Interested?
 [Sign up here](https://forms.office.com/e/CFx3KB5mzj)**

+### 🎁 Compensation
+As a token of appreciation, participants will receive a **compensation**.

+We will reach out by email to schedule the interview at a time that works best for you.

+Participation is completely voluntary, and all responses will be kept confidential and used only for research purposes.

+If you would like, we would also be happy to share a summary of the study’s findings with you once the research is completed.

 If you have questions, feel free to contact me: [basak.bozkurt@oii.ox.ac.uk](mailto:basak.bozkurt@oii.ox.ac.uk)